Who is eligible?

 - You are in legal guardianship.

-- You were determined at any time since July 1, 2008, to be an unaccompanied youth who was homeless or were self supporting and at risk of being homeless.
+- You were determined at any time since July 1, 2008, to be an unaccompanied youth who was homeless or was self-supporting and at risk of being homeless.